PrestaShop/prestashop.github.io/content/news/posts/2026/introducing-shipments.md

 ## The legacy problem: 1 order = 1 carrier

 For years, PrestaShop has operated on a strict model: **1 order = 1 payment = 1 carrier**.
-While simple, this legacy architecture fails to support modern e-commerce needs where a single order often requires multiple packages or shipments.
+While simple, this legacy architecture fails to support modern ecommerce needs where a single order often requires multiple packages or shipments.
-Let's take this example: A customer order's sofa (freight carrier) and a lamp (standard carrier).
+Let's take this example: A customer orders a sofa (freight carrier) and a lamp (standard carrier).

 - Checkout shows *one* carrier.
 - Order is silently duplicated.